testcase325/coding_interview/README.md

 # Live Coding Interview

 Candidates will need setup their own Python coding environment on their computer.
+Please have your Python coding environment setup and tested before the interview.

 ### Setup Instructions:
 1. Have VSCode or your preferred IDE installed.